Aitashan/livewire-poll-app/README.md

 ## Creating Models and Migrations.

-1. setting db -> [ 'name', 'port, ] in the .env file
+1. setting db -> [ 'name', 'port' ] in the .env file

 2. To create the table and default migrations use